noahc3/COMP4350/documentation/project-proposal.md

 ## Vision

-Threadit is a website where anyone can browse and explore content related to their interests.
-Threadit spans a wide variety of communities including sports, entertainment and politics.
+Introducing **Threadit**, the newest social media platform designed to share ideas, engage in thoughtful discussions, and connect with others throughout the world.
+Spanning a wide variety of communities including sports, entertainment, and politics, Threadit is the perfect destination for you to stay connected!

 ## Project Summary

-As the Threadit implies, users create threads (simple posts) about a particular subject in order to discuss and interact with other interested parties.
-Users can also subscribe to communities to receive popular threads in their personalized home feed.
+As the name **Threadit** implies, users can post "threads" discussing any subject.
+Threads are grouped into "spools" that allow users to discover and connect with like-minded individuals on a wide variety of topics.
+If you come across a thread you like, use the "stitch" system to help others see the content quickly and easily.
+And when you come across a post that doesn't measure up, the "rip" system allows you to downvote it with ease.

 ## Stakeholders